-On November 22, 1963, he said he was awakened by ANDY, whether the bartender, at 11:30 AM, by way of telephone.
-He then dropped back to sleep and shortly after Moon, ANDY came to the Club, personally wolk him up and stated that the President had been shot.
-He had not heard from KUBY previously that date and at about 1:30 PM, RUBY came into the club and said the club control would be closed that night and the entire weekend.
-He told ANDY to notify the personnel and, thereafter, called the paper and placed an ad to that effect.
-CRAFARD said that he was much surprised by this action as the club could not financially stand to be closed and it was strictly his opinion that RUBY did this as a gesture to make good will on behalf of the gublic.
+On November 22, 1963, he said he was awakened by ANDY, the bartonder, at 11:30 AM, by way of telephone.
+Me then dropped lack to sleep and shortly after Maon, ANDY came to the Club, personally woke him up and stored that the Presidest had been shot.
+He had not heard from ANDY previously that date and at about 1:30 PM, RUBY came into the club and said the club would be closed that night and the entire weekend.
+He will dark any of the paper and placed an ad to that effect.
+CRAFARD said that he was much surprised by this action as the club could not financially stand to be closed and it was strictly his opinica that RUBY did this as a gesture to make good will on behalf of the gublic.
 After that RUBY said that he was going to his sister's home and asked CRAFARD if he desired to accompany him, which offer was refused.